DexyThePuppy/SpotiSocket/README.md

 This is the server code for the Spotify controller.
 The code will allow you to control your spotify client from inside of Resonite.
 (Premium account required).

+**FORK NOTICE**: This fork includes updates to utilize the Spotify Canvas API for displaying the currently playing song's canvas art in Resonite.

 License:

 These scripts are subject to the CC BY-NC 4.0 license, meaning you are free to take, modify, build upon, or remix the source code as long as credit is provided and that the use is non commercial.
 Read more here: https://creativecommons.org/licenses/by-nc/4.0/